valentina-b/ecosio-eco-friendly-cosmetics/README.md

 * a cart is always present in the top right corner of the web app. **It turns black if it's full and shows the number of items added to the cart**.
 * currently, a customer can put **up to 99 items of the same product** into the cart.
 If the user tries to add more items than that, the system alerts the user via toasts that 99 items is the maximum number of products that can be added.
 * however, **adding products to the cart works differently on the product pages**.
 The users can define the exact amount of products they want to put into the cart as long as it's within the range (1 to 99).
 Since products can also be added from the homepage and the shopping feed, it might happen that the user has already added, for example, 10 items of the same product into the cart and now is trying to add 95 more products from the product page on top of that.
 The system will in that case check if the the sum of the current amount in the cart and the desired additional amount is higher than the allowed limit and **limit the amount of this same product in the cart to 99** if needed.
+* similar to the limit of 99 same products per order, a customer can put **up to 150 items in total** into the cart.
+If the user tries to add more items than that, the system alerts the user via toasts that 150 items is the maximum number of products that can be added.
-* after clicking on the cart in the top right corner, the users gets an overview of all the products put into the cart.
+* after clicking on the cart in the top right corner, the user gets an overview of all the products put into the cart.
 The user can also modify the quantity of the added products as well as remove the products from the cart.
 Since removing products from the cart is not an irreversible action, I have decided not to have a modal here so that the focus remains on the checkout process.
 * all the products in the cart are also linked to their product pages so that the users have an easy acces to them in case they wish to check them out again before entering the checkout process.
 * the information provided on this page includes **usual product information, quantity per product, costs per product, order costs** (with 10% discount for first-time registered buyers), **shipping costs** (free for orders worth 120.00€ and above, as well as level 2 and level 3 loyal customers - otherwise 4.00€) and **total order costs**.
 * if users try to access their empty carts, there will be a message displayed that nothing has been added yet and encourage them to go to the shop.